MichaelHinrichs/FinModelUtility/README.md

 - [@NerduMiner](https://github.com/NerduMiner), as their [Pikmin1Toolset](https://github.com/NerduMiner/Pikmin1Toolset) was ported to add texture support for Pikmin 1.
 - [@nickbabcock](https://github.com/nickbabcock), whose [Pfim](https://github.com/nickbabcock/Pfim) library is used to extract the contents of .dds images.
 - [@nico](https://github.com/nico), AKA thakis, as their [szstools](http://amnoid.de/gc/) CLI is used to extract the contents of GameCube .isos and their [ddsview](http://www.amnoid.de/ddsview/index.html) tool was referenced to fix Halo Wars DXT5A/ATI1/BC4 parsing.
-- [@RenolY2](https://github.com/RenolY2), as their [SuperBMD](https://github.com/RenolY2/SuperBMD) tool was referenced to clean up the .bmd logic and their [bw-model-viewer](https://github.com/RenolY2/bw-model-viewer) tool was heavily referenced to add support for .modl files.
+- [@RenolY2](https://github.com/RenolY2), as their [bw-model-viewer](https://github.com/RenolY2/bw-model-viewer) tool was heavily referenced to add support for .modl files.
+- [@Sage-of-Mirrors](https://github.com/Sage-of-Mirrors), as their [SuperBMD](https://github.com/Sage-of-Mirrors/SuperBMD) tool was referenced to clean up the .bmd logic.
 - [@shravan2x](https://github.com/shravan2x), as their [Gameloop.Vdf](https://github.com/shravan2x/Gameloop.Vdf) library is used to deserialize the contents of Steam's .vdf files.
 - [@srogee](https://github.com/srogee), as his [HaloWarsTools](https://github.com/srogee/HaloWarsTools) program was used as the basis of the Halo Wars converter.
 - TTEMMA, as their [Gar/Zar UnPacker v0.2](https://gbatemp.net/threads/release-gar-zar-unpacker-v0-1.385264/) tool is used to extract the contents of Ocarina of Time 3D files.